SNS JU – Frequently Asked Questions

 The full members as well as the observer 6G-IA members are listed at the 6G-IA web site (https://6g-ia.eu/).
 As 6G-IA is frequently receiving and approving new membership applications, it may take a few days for newly accepted members to appear on the web site.
 Note also that the definition of affiliated entity to a 6G-IA member can be found in the section “6G INDUSTRY ASSOCIATION (6G-IA) ISSUES”.
 In case of any question, you can contact directly the 6G-IA Office at: Office@6g-ia.eu.

-E. CALL RESTRICTIONS
+E) CALL RESTRICTIONS

 For proposals under Stream B and Stream C, participation is limited to legal entities established in Member States, Associated Countries, OECD and Mercosur countries.

-Entities established in an eligible country, but which are directly or indirectly controlled by a non-eligible country or by a non-eligible country entity, may not participate in the action unless it can be demonstrated, by means of guarantees positively assessed by their eligible country of establishment, in so far this is a Member State or Associated Country, that their participation to the action would not negatively impact the Union’s strategic, assets, interests, autonomy, or security.
+Entities established in an eligible country, but which are directly or indirectly controlled by a non-eligible country or by a non-eligible country entity, may not participate in these actions unless it can be demonstrated, by means of guarantees positively assessed by their eligible country of establishment, in so far this is a Member State or Associated Country, that their participation to the action would not negatively impact the Union’s strategic, assets, interests, autonomy, or security.

 Entities that are assessed as high-risk suppliers of mobile network communication equipment within the meaning of ‘restrictions for the protection of European communication networks’ (or entities they fully or partially own or control) are not eligible to participate as beneficiaries, affiliated entities and associated partners.